kohnish/sway-dynamic-workspace/README.md

 # sway-dynamic-workspace
-Enable Gnome like dynamic workspace and other minor tools to make sway behave like bspwm
+Enable dynamic workspace and empty workspace for sway like gnome and bspwm

 # ToDo
 1. Support multiple monitors